RosieCampbell/SaveToTrello/README.md

 3. Navigate to the folder and select it.

 (You will need to refresh any open webpages before the extension will work on them)

+Disclaimer: This is my first Chrome extension, it might be a bit buggy, and I'll be working to improve the code and address any accessibility issues.
+If you encounter a problem, let me know :)